Berenddeperend/blog/src/blog/frosthaven-11.md

 Some highlights:

-- We all wore bathrobes and Ramon wore Maartje's kimono.
+- We all wore bathrobes and Ramon wore Maartjes kimono.
 No pictures were taken, you'll have to believe me when I say we looked exquisite.

-- Remember how Maartje's character retired last time?
+- Remember how Maartjes character retired last time?
 Sike, she didn't!
 Well she did but she didn't have the energy to get acquainted with a new character so Britney and Bob joined us one last time <3

 - I melee'ed an elite Ice Wraith that had retaliate.
 I bonk'd him pretty hard with my top card (Icebound Quills) but he still had 3 HP left.
 So I had two options: use my bottom card to move into safety, or bonk for 2 damage and hope for a +1 modifier.
 I took a gamble, attacked and got lucky with the +1 modifier.
 Had my last attack not been killing blow,